rishitaggarwal1/docker_project/README.md

 # Website-Project-Using-Docker
-This is the docker-compose yml file of my website project with the use of wordpress and mysql.
+This is a website project made using docker.
+In this I have used Wordpress and MySQL images.